Alonso-del-Arte/chess/doc/NotableGames.md

 8. Nc3 Qa5
 9. Nc4 Qc7
 10. e4 e5

+At this point, the game has coincidentally unfolded the same as a game between two grandmasters from a couple of decades prior.
+Kasparov diverges from the earlier game in the next move.

 11. Be3 exd4
 12. Bxd4 Bc5
 13. Bxc5 Nxc5
 14. f3 O-O

+Kasparov hasn't castled yet, even though he could castle queenside.
+Not sure whether to ascribe that to overconfidence on Kasparov's part or the strategic calculation that kingside castling is best in all but a few unconventional openings.

+Indeed Kasparov puts off kingside castling almost to the last minute, as Ballantyne makes preparations to beat Kasparov on his king's home row.

 15. Qf2 Qe7
 16. Be2 b5
 17.Na5 Rac8